Ian Macdonald (Australian politician): Controversy

 On 3 November 2011 during debate on carbon tax legislation, Macdonald stated "GetUp! is the Hitler Youth wing of the Greens political movement."
 Senator Macdonald stood by his comments when challenged.
 While he later apologised to the Jewish community for this remark, he did not withdraw the comment in Parliament.
 He also once likened Stephen Conroy to Joseph Goebbels.

 In September 2015 during Senate Question Time, Macdonald made an interjection toward NSW Labor Senator Doug Cameron based on Cameron's strong and distinctive Scottish accent.
 Macdonald interjected 'learn to speak Australian'.
 SA Labor Senator Penny Wong interrupted proceedings later to have Macdonald withdraw his comment.
 Macdonald revised his comment to say "learn to speak Australian, mate".

 On 9 February 2017, Macdonald stated that he was likely to oppose the Federal Government move to abolish the lifetime gold pass, entitling politicians who had been elected prior to 2012 to 10 free business class flights per year.
 ABC News reported that Macdonald stated in the Liberal Party Room that "it's about time someone stood up for politicians entitlements".

 On 30 May 2017, the senator was on ABC Local Radio Darwin discussing the benefits of shifting public servants from Canberra to more regional areas such as Darwin and regional Queensland.
 He further went on to say that public servants should be sacked if they refuse to "get out of their very privileged lives" in Canberra, Sydney or Melbourne, after no public servants volunteered to move.

 On 9 April 2019, Macdonald asked if Penny Wong is related to Chinese billionaire Huang Xiangmo.

+Honours

+Macdonald was appointed as a Member of the Order of Australia in the 2023 King's Birthday Honours for "significant service to the people and Parliament of Australia, to local government, and to the community of Northern Australia".